Latest

 10. Confirm the configuration if prompted.

-ManageIQ will then configure the external database.
+ManageIQ configures an external database.

 Configure Messaging

-Configuring messaging is required for appliance setup.
+Configuring messaging is required for the appliance setup.
 It is recommended to configure the broker on the same appliance where your database is configured

-1. You can either configure the current appliance as a kafka broker, or point the appliance to an existing external kafka broker.
+1. You can either configure the current appliance as a Kafka broker, or point the appliance to an existing external Kafka broker.

-Note: It is recommended to use your Fully Qualified Domain Name (FQDN) as the messaging hostname rather than localhost, ensure that a resolvable and reachable non-localhost name entry is present in /etc/hosts
+Note: Use your Fully Qualified Domain Name (FQDN) as the messaging hostname rather than localhost, ensure that a resolvable and reachable non-localhost name entry is present in /etc/hosts.

 Configuring a Worker Appliance